FREQUENTLY ASKED QUESTIONS... ANSWERED!

 WHAT EXACTLY ARE YOU RAISING FUNDS TO PRODUCE?

 We are in the process of producing a one-of-a-kind resource containing twelve biblically-based themes unique to the specific struggles of orphans and foster children.
-Each theme will include seven minutes of animation, four written Bible study lessons, engaging teaching aids, and craft supplies for the children.
+Each of the 12 themes will include four written Bible study lessons, engaging teaching aids, and craft supplies for 10 children.
+The fifth lesson will be a video of the Jesus Film for Children.
+Each child will have the opportunity to receive Jesus into their life.
+Our goal is to complete the 12 themes and then begin to raise funding for the animation.
+An 11 minute animated video has been produced for our first theme,"The one Who Stays".
+It is in 2-D animation.

 WHY CAN’T YOU JUST SEND THEM A WRITTEN BIBLE STUDY TO SHOW THEM HOW MUCH GOD LOVES THEM?
-WHY ANIMATION?
+WHY CRAFTS?

-Our field tests clearly show that combining quality animation with written Bible study lessons and crafts provides the most effective means to reach children around the world.
+Our field tests clearly show that combining crafts as hands-on learning with Bible study lessons provide the most effective means to reach children around the world.
 According to the International Orality Network, studies show that 80% of the world are oral and visual learners:

 450 million children between the ages of eight and fifteen have basic or below-basic literacy skills.
 They are oral learners because of their limited literacy skills.
 The vast majority of missions work has been done for a literate audience.
 Unfortunately the vast majority of the true audience is therefore not able to connect with the Gospel. (www.orality.net/statistics_and_facts)